A Conversation with Dr. Priya Verghese by Katelyn Engel, NKF Program Manager

 What is your role within the transplant community?

-I’m the medical director of Pediatric Transplant at the University of Minnesota (one of the only pediatric transplant centers in Minnesota) and a pediatric nephrologist.
+I’m a pediatric nephrologist.
 I specialize in children with failing kidneys and treat them before, during and after they get a kidney transplant.

 Why did you decide to focus on pediatric nephrology?

 When I was in my physiology class during medical school, I was struggling with understanding exactly how the kidneys worked.
 It was challenging to figure out all the different pumps and filters and functions the kidneys had.
 I spent three days poring over the textbook, and when I finally figured out the basics, I was riveted.
 Nephrology became a natural focus.
 It was harder to choose pediatrics.
 I found it really difficult to see kids that were so ill, who had to be away from their regular lives.
 But it was rewarding to see them recover and to be a part of that process.
 Adults often don’t bounce back the way kids do.

 What is the most rewarding thing about your job?

 When a child gets a kidney transplant it really gives them a second chance at life.
 Because nephrology is a chronic illness field, I don’t just treat the child once and never see them again.
 The kids come back frequently and I get to remain a part of their life, and their families' lives.
 I get to watch them grow up, get to know their siblings, see their prom pictures, and see them graduating kindergarten and high school.

 What is the biggest challenge for kids (or their families) who are dealing with kidney disease?